joseflegal/dev-test.joseflegal.com/README.md

 ### Frontend

-In `src/views/Layout.vue` you'll find a component that is loading data from an API.
+In `src/views/Layout.vue`, you'll find a component loading data from an API.

 1. Render the list of files from the API.